airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.09.strict.md

 unmapped memory.
 With the stack, however, Linux will automatically map in memory that is accessed from stack pushes.

-Let's explain all this complex concepts using the Linux tools and dynamic practices.
+Let's explain these complex concepts using the Linux tools and dynamic practices.
 The progam `009-01-memory-layout.s` helps with this:

         # Assemble with `as --32` and `ld -m elf_i386`.
         #